levihenstrom/INTEX-4-14/README.md

 # milestones.ejs -- show for user.
 If manager, give search function to find user. manager has edit and delete access.

+# profile.ejs -- showing kpis.
+Show future and past events:
+# -- future: have unregister button
+# -- past: check if has survey, if not, have take survey button

-# participants.ejs -- treat as profile page if participant, but have a search function for all participants if admin.
-Two separate ejs blocks
+# participants.ejs -- Only see if admin, have a search function for all participants.

 # public.ejs -- only show user.ejs if manager
 # -- donations.ejs should show for all